Corral City, Texas

-Draper is a town in Denton County, Texas, United States.
-The population was 27 at the 2010 census.
+Corral City, formerly Draper from 2016 to 2020, is a town in Denton County, Texas, United States.
+The population was 33 at the 2020 census.

 The town contracts with the city of Argyle to meet its police, fire, and court service needs.

 History

-A woman named Geneva Helton and her husband decided to form an incorporated municipality to get around Denton County's liquor laws.
+A woman named Geneva Helton and her husband decided to form an incorporated municipality to allow the legal sale of liquor (Denton County does not allow the sale of liquor county-wide, only by local option).
 The Heltons bought over 20 acre of land from a family friend.
 The two then installed a sewer system and established a liquor store.
 Corral City incorporated in 1973.
 Afterwards doublewide trailers and recreational vehicles appeared in the city limits.
 Candace Carlisle of the Denton Record-Chronicle said that Corral City "prospered" for a decade, but after the early 1990s retirement of Geneva Helton's and the death of her husband, the town, in Carlisle's words, "began a slow decline.
 Soon, all that remained was a graveyard of rotting doublewides."

 According to Carlisle, by 1993, "Corral City looked in every way like a vanquished 'ghost town'."
 James "Eddie" Draper became the mayor and owner of Corral City.
 Carlise said that to Draper, "it was a boomtown waiting to happen."